Is this article for you? It covers services only available to Give Lively member nonprofits.

 • We place the following warning on the dashboard of the Nonprofit Admin Portal.

-Screenshot of warning from the Nonprofit Admin Portal advising "Your nonprofit is 'delinquent' and your donation pages will be disabled on [date]."
+Screenshot of a warning in the Nonprofit Admin Portal advising that "Your nonprofit is not in good standing and your fundraising pages may be disabled" due to delinquency.

 If the delinquency is not remedied by the date shown in the warnings: